Are you feeling ready for Christmas? Have the parties and celebrations with friends and family started already?

-Help support yourself get through the festive season feeling as digestively-well as possible by focusing on these five recommendations:
+Help support yourself to get through the festive season feeling as digestively well as possible by focusing on these five recommendations:

 1. Eat your fill of vegetables with each meal – ideally covering 1/3-1/2 of your plate with them.
 By ensuring an abundant, and diverse variety of veg throughout December, you’ll be feeding your beneficial gut bacteria.
 Maybe now’s a good time to try some vegetables that you don’t normally buy.
 Brussels sprouts are great for supporting the gut and liver, while red cabbage and cranberries are rich in anthocyanin antioxidants.
 Adding them to your diet will give your bacteria something new to feast on!

 2. Stay hydrated – aim for 1.5-2L of water or herbal teas each day.
 Many of us have the central heating on 24/7 to combat the cold which, combined with an increase in alcoholic drinks, can leave us dehydrated.
 Signs that you need to increase your water consumption include increased thirst, dark urine, headaches or feeling dizzy or lightheaded.
 Find out more here.

 3. Keep an eye on portion sizes – roughly sticking to your normal daily amounts.
 Of course, Christmas dinner is a more sumptuous affair than normal meals, but aiming to consume no more than normal at other mealtimes can help feelings of discomfort and bloating that might be caused by overeating.
 Remember, you can always come back for second helpings if you want to.